rcls/discus/docs/README.md

 drives some of the design decisions.
 For example, using the hidden register `K` for prefixes rather than a general purpose register, is because of the register pressure in that code.

-The CPU core is implemented in static logic with no minimum clock speed.
-The transistor count could be dramatically reduced by using dynamic logic—using JFET pass-gates and appropriately level shifted clocks.
-10T4R edge triggered flip-flops could be replaced by 4T4R circuits, reducing the transistor count of the core by around ⅓.

 Circuitry Overview
 ------------------